andrjb/voting/AIP-0002rev2.md

 #### Note
 This query must be executed at the time of the snapshot (or the chain-grabber must be stopped at the right time), since the amount of NETA in possession may change afterwards.

-**Credits to**: *https://github.com/Eeysirhc also known as curbsideprophet for providing a [query](https://github.com/Eeysirhc/ergo-intelligence/blob/main/sql/anetabtc-address_balance.sql) which needed only slight modifications :blue_heart:*
 #### Collecting votes
 Votes can be collected through the following query.
 ```